 (iii) if the Minister considers it appropriate to consult any other person — that person.

+(1G) The Governor, on the recommendation of the Minister, may make regulations prescribing an area of the State to be a banned drinker area.

+(1H) The Minister can make a recommendation for the purposes of subsection (1G) only if, after consultation with each of the following, the Minister is satisfied that the proposed regulations are in the public interest —

+(a) the Commissioner of Police;

+(b) each local government in the district of which any part of the banned drinker area is to be situated;

+(c) if the Minister considers it appropriate to consult another person — that person.

 (2) A regulation may provide that contravention of the regulation constitutes an offence punishable by a fine not exceeding —

 (a) in a case where the convicted person is, or was at the time of the offence, a licensee, a manager of licensed premises or a director of a body corporate that holds a licence — $5 000; and